hanishkvc/prgs-docs-spreadsheetkvc/README.md

 @mEND - The program provides a implicit MarkerId called END, which points to the last cell in the spreadsheet always.
 	User can override this if required, else it will always point to the last cell.

+	NOTE: the implicit marker is capitalised so that end user can use lower case or mixed case marker id with similar name, without overriding one another, if possible.

 #### Config commands